TALK TO AN EXPERT+977-9764792172

 Cultural Experience

 What makes Mundum Trail Trek unique compared to any other trekking experience is not just its scenery, but the fact that the route passes through the heart of Kirant civilization.
 This is not a trail created for tourism.
-Its a trail created by beliefs, history, and daily life over hundreds of years.
+It’s a trail created by beliefs, history, and daily life over hundreds of years.
 The Kiranti Rai people don’t see this as a backdrop.
 They see hills, forest, river and mountains all are infused with history, stories and ancestors passed down through generations.
 When trekkers hike this route, they are not just travelling through scenery, they are travelling through a placed that has a very active meaning to people.

 Along the way, trekkers will encounter sacred places and ritual areas that are respected by the local communities.
 There are hills that are only for seasonal rituals, while some forests are treated with specific kind of care.
 These practices are not done for show, as they are based on the beliefs of the Mundum, who treat nature as something alive that should be respected.